ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## User Interface

 We want to display some UI to the player so they have a visual way to tell what's going on.
-We are going to setup a few different peices of the UI.
+We are going to setup a few different pieces of the UI.

 - Race Timer